Select Language

 Our curriculum seeks to offer a broad and balanced experince which enables each member of the school community to become the ‘best versions of themselves’.

-The formal and informal curriculum is designed so that all pupils, regardless of their background or ability, is able to flourish, preparing them to
+The formal and informal curriculum is designed so that all pupils, regardless of their background or ability, is able to flourish, preparing them to achieve the very best academic standards in all subject areas, commensurate with their own ability; utilise the necessary skills which helps prepare them for life beyond school; and live good lives, underpinned by our core gospel values of faith, hope and love.

 We take every opportunity to ensure all pupils make the best progress possible and achieve the highest possible standards in subjects and qualifications.
 We strive to narrow the gaps in achievement and enable those not achieving age-related expectations to catch up with their peers.
 Our ALNCo works closely with all departments, to support pupils so that they all have access to the curriculum.